adisarid/intro_statistics_R/README.md

 # Introduction to Statistics and Data Analysis with R

 This is the repository for the course of **introduction to statistics and data analysis**, taught in Tel-Aviv university (0560.1823).
-The course is taught in the Engineering faculty in the "Sciences for High Tech" track.
+The course is taught in the Engineering faculty in the "Digital Sciences for High Tech" track.

 In this repository you will find all the required materials including lecture notes, references, class code, exercises, and more.